martyychang/TRAIL-1633-unwanted-portal-fields/README.md

 Expected Outcome | Actual Outcome
 ----- | -----
-`Account.IsCustomerPortal` does not show up | Metadata for this field _does_ appear `Customer.CanAllowPortalSelfReg` does not show up | Metadata for this field _does_ appear
+`Account.IsCustomerPortal` does not show up | Metadata for this field _does_ appear `Contact.CanAllowPortalSelfReg` does not show up | Metadata for this field _does_ appear

 ## Resources